-25.5 CAPEX, OPEX AND ECONOMICAL ANALYSIS (GESMINE)
+25.5 CAPEX, OPEX AND ECONOMICAL ANALYSIS (BBA)

-The CAPEX and OPEX estimated by Gesmine were based on engineering by Hatch, rationalized by Hatch and Mason Graphite and then revised and further optimized by Gesmine and Mason Graphite.
+The CAPEX and OPEX estimated by Mason Graphite were based on detailed engineering, purchase orders, firm and budget quotes and allowances.
 Estimations have been made with constant dollar and no inflation.

-The initial CAPEX for the Project is estimated at \$ 165.9 M, representing \$ 128 /t of concentrate and is composed of the following items:
+The initial CAPEX for the Project is estimated at \$258.2M, representing and is composed of the following items:

-• Initial Direct CAPEX: \$ 115.6 M;
+- Initial Direct CAPEX: \$141.9M;

-- Indirect CAPEX: \$ 31.3 M;
+- Indirect CAPEX: \$61.5M;

-- Contingency (9.8%): \$ 14.4 M;
+- Owner's Costs: \$20.1M;

-- Mason Graphite's Costs: \$ 4.6 M.
+- Contingency: \$34.7M.

-Sustaining CAPEX of \$ 46.3 M will be necessary over the Project Life of 25 years to maintain the equipment and installations.
+Sustaining CAPEX of \$16.8M will be necessary over the Project Life of 25 years to maintain the equipment and installations.

-The overall OPEX over the life of the project is estimated at \$487 M, an average of \$19.5 M/year and \$376 /t of concentrate.
+The overall OPEX over the life of the project is estimated at \$627M, an average of \$25.1M/year and \$484/t of concentrate.

-Closure, rehabilitation and environmental monitoring costs for both sites have been estimated at \$2 M. No residual value has been taken into account.
-After closure of both sites, equipment and installations will be dismantled and sold; the resulting revenues will cover part of the costs of dismantling and site rehabilitation.
+Closure, rehabilitation and environmental monitoring costs for both sites have been estimated at \$15.8M.
+No residual value has been taken into account.
+After closure of both sites, equipment and installations will be dismantled and if possible, sold.

-At an average graphite sales price of \$ 1,905 /t of concentrate, FCA Baie-Comeau (converted from a 60-month average CIF price of US\$ 1,518 /t of concentrate), the forecasted average annual sales are \$ 98.8 M. The Net Present Values (NPV) at 8 % discount rate, pre- and post-tax, are respectively \$ 600 M and \$ 353 M. The Internal Rates of Return, pre- and post-tax, are respectively 44.1% and 34.3%.
-The payback periods, pre- and post-tax, are respectively 2.3 years and 2.6 years.
+At an average graphite sales price of \$1,933/t of concentrate, FCA Baie-Comeau (converted from a 12-month average FOB China price of US\$1,190/t of concentrate), the forecasted average annual sales are \$100.2M.
+The Net Present Values (NPV) at 8% discount rate, pre- and post-tax, are respectively \$484M and \$278M.
+The Internal Rates of Return, pre- and post-tax, are respectively 27.7% and 21.7%.
+The payback periods, pre- and post-tax, are respectively 3.7 years and 4.4 years.

-According to the assumptions taken into account throughout this study, the economic analysis has demonstrated the viability of the project, with the recommendation to proceed to the next stage of detailed engineering and construction.
-The Project advancement is conditional to the construction financing and permitting.
+According to the assumptions taken into account throughout this study, the economic analysis has demonstrated the viability of the Project.
+Since the decree has been obtained, the Project advancement is now mostly conditional to the construction financing.